cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

 The search command helps to search for a particular file within a directory.

-If recursive options is specified, Cloudmesh will search for the file in all sub-directories of the original directory as well.
+If the recursive options is specified, Cloudmesh will search for the file in all sub-directories of the original directory as well.

 To search for a file at the root, pass an empty string or / as the